toomanycats/toomanycats.github.io/_posts/2016-07-23-hosting-git.md

     * Download the zip version from Github
         * scp to the future host
 * use configure to set the install directory
-* Turn off any "fancy" features that will require more dependancies
+* Turn off any "fancy" features that will require more dependencies
     * According to the INSTALL doc
         * NO_PERL (had an error and it's optional)
         * NO_OPENSSL b/c my `curl -V < 7.
 34. 0`